Bidziilla/ACNH-ToolKit/README.md

 > This is the games anti-cheat in action.
 Simply go into the 'Others' submenu, and click 'Disable Everything'.
 It will then allow you to travel.
 You may enable your codes again after you arrive into their island.
 The error will still occur if a player is in a menu, or someone is currently joining.

 **Thanks to:**
-> Shesez, Wilbo, Arch9SK7, Tristan3579 - Testing
+> Shesez, Wilbo, Arch9SK7, Tristan3579 - Testing.
-> Arch9SK7, Ninji - Walk through Walls
+> Arch9SK7, Ninji - Walk through Walls.
-> All other mods, created by me (Bidziilla)
+> All other mods, created by me (Bidziilla).
-> JpupTheMighty - Online Testing, suggestions for improvement
+> JpupTheMighty - Online Testing, suggestions for improvement.
+> Orc4ow - Discovering sys-module incompatibility issue.
-> Lukas - Helping me to improve my code
+> Lukas - Helping me to improve my code.
 > Slattz - Teaching me a lot of ARM64 assembly stuff, helping me improve my code.